Community Conservation Namibia

 Three working groups provide technical expertise:

-These are flexible constellations of NACSO members and partners that pool expertise and resources to provide effective support to conservancies which are gazetted and fall under the legal responsibility of MEFT.
+These are flexible constellations of NACSO members and partners that pool expertise and resources to provide effective support to conservancies which are gazetted and fall under the legal responsibility of the MEFT and the MFMR, respectively.

 Community conservation in Namibia has been generously funded by many donors over the years, all of which are listed under Funding Partners – Past and Present.
 These donors include major national and international development agencies, as well as smaller donors supporting specific programmes.